Nalbro Bartley

 Nalbro Isadorah Bartley (November 10, 1888 – September 7, 1952), was an American short story writer, newspaper columnist and lecturer.
 Her serialized stories began appearing in popular magazines of the day while she was still in her early twenties.

 Background

 Bartley was born in Buffalo, New York in 1888.
 Her father was William Bartley who worked as an entertainer and her mother was Zayda Erndt.
 She had an older sibling.
 She was married three times.
-Her first two marriages to William Horace Lerch and Charles Leonard Shaw ended in divorce.
+She had a son John with her first husband, Charles Leornard Shaw.
+The marriage ended in divorce.
+Bartley lived in Utica, NY with her son where she was an active Zonta Club member.
+In 1925 she married Horace Lerch, sports editor of Buffalo Express, and moved to Niagara Falls, NY.
+W. Horace Lerch died June 6, 1931.
 Her third husband, Martin Lee Clark stayed with her until her death in 1952.

-She had one child by her second husband.
+Nalbro Bartley began working as a governess at 16.
+From 1907-09 she was a reporter for Buffalo Morning Express.
+In 1909 she went to New York City as a free lance writer.
+In 1917 she wrote for the Saturday Evening Post in Buffalo.
+Bartley was one of six local Buffalo women listed in the September 1, 1930 edition of Who's Who in America.